duracell80/RTLUtils/Readme.md

 Allowing distant family members the opportunity to listen to local sports commentary, otherwise not found online.

 ### Listen in Browser
 To listen to a local FM radio station over your local LAN after reboot and knowing the IP address of the Pi and a frequency to tune to such as 103.3; Open the URL in a web browser or VLC player such as ... http://192.168.1.180:2346/95500000 for 95.5FM.
 Add these as URL's to M3U or PLS files to use within Mopidy, Moode, Volumio or any other MPD player.
 Note as stated by rtl_fm_streamer's creator, this is a one dongle, one station, one client deal.
 It's not possible to tune to the same station from multiple devices at the same time.
-Switching between listening devices I have found it beneficial to reboot the pi.
+Switching between listening devices I have found it beneficial to stop and start the service or reboot the pi.

 ### Starting and Stopping the Radio Server
 ```